grover47/terraform-beginner-bootcamp-2023/README.md

 ```
 {
-    "UserId": "AIDASL4FOJFKFLJOWSXRY",
+    "UserId": "AIEAVUO15ZPVHJ5WIJ5KR",
-    "Account": "1234567891012",
+    "Account": "123456789012",
-    "Arn": "arn:aws:iam::1234567891012:user/terraform-beginner-bootcamp"
+    "Arn": "arn:aws:iam::123456789012:user/terraform-beginner-bootcamp"
 }
 ```
 We'll need to generate AWS CLI credits from IAM User in order to the user AWS CLI.

 <br>

-# Terraform Basics
+# Issue #9 Terraform random bucket name

-## Terraform Registry
+**Terraform Registry**

 Terraform sources their providers and modules from the Terraform registry which is located at [registry.terraform.io](https://registry.terraform.io/).

 **Difference between Provider and Module**
+- Providers are the direct interfaces to APIs; modules are templates.

-- Provider: Cloud service provider that you directly interact with via Terraform.
+- **Provider**: Cloud service provider that you directly interact with via Terraform.
 It is an interface to APIs that will allow to create resources in terraform.
+  - Examples: AWS, Azure, GCP, Kubernetes, Oracle Cloud Structure
-- [Module](https://developer.hashicorp.com/terraform/language/modules): Modules are containers for multiple resources that are used together.
+- [**Module**](https://developer.hashicorp.com/terraform/language/modules): Modules are containers for multiple resources that are used together.
 A module consists of a collection of `.tf` and/or `.tf.json` files kept together in a directory.
 Modules are the main way to package and reuse resource configurations with Terraform.

 - [Official Terraform Registry](https://registry.terraform.io/)
 - [More on Terraform `random` provider](https://registry.terraform.io/providers/hashicorp/random/latest/docs)